astronomer/airflow-guides/guides/airflow-great-expectations.md

     )
 ```

-> Note: If your `great_expectations` directory is not located in the same directory as your DAG file, you will need to provide the `data_context_root_dir` parameter.

 By default, a Great Expectations task will run validation and raise an `AirflowException` if any of the tests fail.
 To override this behavior and continue running even if tests fail, set the `fail_task_on_validation_failure` flag to `false`.

 For more information about possible parameters and examples, see the [README in the repository](https://github.com/great-expectations/airflow-provider-great-expectations), and the [example DAG in the provider package](https://registry.astronomer.io/dags/example-great-expectations-dag).